West Middlesex, Pennsylvania: Education

 The West Middlesex Area School District serves the borough of West Middlesex and its two neighboring townships, Shenango Township and Lackawannock Township.
 The school district serves students in grades K-12, and it also offers Head Start preschool.

 Historically, West Middlesex has served students since shortly after the town was platted.
 A small frame house was built in 1837 for school sessions and church services, and in 1855, it was replaced by a two-story building: the first story for education, and the second story for worship.
 A three-story brick union schoolhouse was built in 1868.

+Transportation

+West Middlesex is the location of the northwestern terminus of Interstate 376, which gives West Middlesex a direct highway connection to Pittsburgh as well as its primary airport.
+West Middlesex also lies directly on the path of Interstate 80, itself running cross-country between the New York metropolitan area and San Francisco Bay Area, and is accessible to downtown West Middlesex via I-376.
+The junction of I-80 and I-376 is also the southern terminus of Pennsylvania Route 760, which continues north into Mercer County.
+West Middlesex's downtown area is centered at the intersection of Pennsylvania State Routes 18 and 318.

+No public transportation nor rail lines exist within West Middlesex; the closest bus stops to West Middlesex are in New Wilmington.

+West Middlesex is the home of an eponymous airport, though it exclusively serves general aviation and has no regularly scheduled commercial flights.
+The closest airports with regularly scheduled commercial service are Youngstown–Warren Regional Airport and Pittsburgh International Airport.